windkh/node-red-contrib-telegrambot/README.md

 };
 ```

+An example flow sending the live location is shown in the following figure:

 ![Alt text](images/TelegramBotLiveLocation.png?raw=true "Live Location Flow")
 [livelocation flow](examples/livelocation.json)
-**Fig. xxx:** Sending live location example flow
+**Fig. 39:** Sending live location example flow

 ## Receiving live location updates
 When a user sends his location then it is received by the standard message receiver node.
-But when a live location is updated, then you will receive the same message event as one would
-edit an already existing message in the chat (edit_message).
-The example above contains an event handler node that
-receives those message edits, and filters for the ones that contain a location.
+In the case of a live location update, you will receive the same message event as one would edit an already existing message in the chat (edit_message).
+The example above contains an event handler node that receives those message edits, and filters for the ones that contain a location.

 ## Forwarding message
 All types of  messages can be forwarded to another chat (see forwardMessage).
 Just send a message to the sender node and add forward property to the payload.
-The forward object must contain the id of the chat the message should be sent to.
+The forward object must contain the **chatId** of the chat the message should be sent to.
 In the following example the received message will be forwarded to the chat 1:

 ```
 msg.payload.forward = { chatId : 1 };
 return msg;
 ```
-See example-flow [forward message](examples/forwardmessage.json) in examples folder.
+See the example flow [forward message](examples/forwardmessage.json) in the examples folder.

-The message id to forward is taken from: `msg.payload.messageId`.
+The **messageId** to forward is taken from: `msg.payload.messageId`.
-The source chat id is taken from: `msg.payload.chatId`.
+The source **chatId** is taken from: `msg.payload.chatId`.
-Both properties are set by the receiver node, but you can also manually set those manually without having received anything.
+Both properties are set by the receiver node, but you can also set those manually without having received anything.
-The following example sends message 2 from chat 1 to chat 3 (if you have sufficient permissions).
+The following example sends message 2 from chat 1 to chat 3:

 ```
 msg.payload.chatId = 1;